 Naturally, to conclude your new Skype For Business Online test creation task, agents will have to be selected - agent selector is not shown in Figure 3 above, but it is visible higher up in Figure 1.
 All other aspects of the test can be configured as well (alerting, timeouts and so on).

-IMPORTANT: Similarly to the Voice Call test type, each Cloud and/or Enterprise Agent assigned to a Skype For Business Online test needs to execute the test on its own without other agents interfering with the process.
+IMPORTANT: Each Cloud and/or Enterprise Agent assigned to a Skype For Business Online test needs to execute the test on its own without other agents interfering with the process.
 Therefore, the number of Cloud and/or Enterprise Agents that can be assigned to the test is limited by the Interval setting in the Basic Configuration tab and Timeout setting in the Advanced Settings tab in order to ensure enough time in reach round for each agent to complete the test.
 To assign more agents to a test, either increase the Interval setting or reduce the Timeout value.

 The actual formula used to calculate the maximum number of agents for a Skype for Business Online test: